SCIFIHISTORY.NET

 Picture

-On this day in 1956, Science Fiction Theatre aired "End Of Tomorrow."
-Officially, this served as the ninth episode in the program's second (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1956 (in the U.S.), Science Fiction Theatre aired "End Of Tomorrow."
+Officially, this served as the ninth episode in the program's second (and final) season.
+According to our friends at IMDB.com, here's the plot summary:

 "A German scientist appears in Washington 20 years after supposedly being lost in a South American jungle.
 He's brought with him an antibiotic so powerful that it prevents and cures every known disease in world.
 Just before mass inoculations are to begin, two government researchers discover it's dangerous side effect."